 refreshments including a light tea at the end of the

 match at no cost to the visitors.

-- In the event of a dispute both clubs should make
+- In the event of a dispute all clubs concerned should make

 representations to the League Manager, whose decision